 a = '2' b = '3' print(a+b) 23 #Output print(3*a) 222 #Output print(type(a)) (class 'str') #Output

 Here, we can see that since the numbers were in quotes they acted as a string.
-Also, the type of the variable ‘a’ is shown as a string.
+As a result, the type of the variable ‘a’ is shown as a string.